chinapedia/wikipedia.abstract.en/Page/Shia_Islam.md

 Husayn ibn Ali

-ImamHusaynMosqueKarbalaIraqPre2006.JPG in Karbala, Iraq is a holy site for Shia Muslims.]]
-Brooklyn_Museum_-_Battle_of_Karbala_-_Abbas_Al-Musavi_-_overall.jpg]] Husayn, Ali's younger son and brother to Hasan, initially resisted calls to lead the Muslims against Muawiyah and reclaim the caliphate.
+in Karbala, Iraq is a holy site for Shia Muslims.]] ]] Husayn, Ali's younger son and brother to Hasan, initially resisted calls to lead the Muslims against Muawiyah and reclaim the caliphate.
 In 680 CE, Muawiyah died and passed the caliphate to his son Yazid, and breaking the treaty with Hasan ibn Ali.
 Yazid asked Husayn to swear allegiance (_bay'ah_) to him.
 Ali's faction, having expected the caliphate to return to Ali's line upon Muawiyah's death, saw this as a betrayal of the peace treaty and so Husayn rejected this request for allegiance.
 There was a groundswell of support in Kufa for Husayn to return there and take his position as caliph and imam, so Husayn collected his family and followers in Medina and set off for Kufa.
 En route to Kufa, he was blocked by an army of Yazid's men (which included people from Kufa) near Karbala (modern Iraq), and Husayn and approximately 72 of his family and followers were killed in the Battle of Karbala.

 The Shias regard Husayn as a martyr (_shahid_), and count him as an Imam from the Ahl al-Bayt.
 They view Husayn as the defender of Islam from annihilation at the hands of Yazid I. Husayn is the last imam following Ali whom all Shiah sub-branches mutually recognize.[54]
 The Battle of Karbala is often cited as the definitive break between the Shiah and Sunni sects of Islam, and is commemorated each year by Shiah Muslims on the Day of Ashura.

 Imamate of the _Ahl al-Bayt_

-Sword_and_shield_reproduction_from_Bab_al_Nasr_gate_Cairo_Egypt.jpg with and without the shield.
+with and without the shield.
 The Fatimid depiction of Ali's sword as carved on the Gates of Old Cairo, namely Bab al-Nasr shown below.
 Two swords were captured from the temple of the pagan polytheist god Manāt during the Raid of Sa'd ibn Zaid al-Ashhali.
-Muhammad gave them to Ali, saying that one of them was Zulfiqar, which became the famous sword of Ali and a later symbol of Shiism.[55]]] Sword_Zufiqar_on_old_Cairo_wall.jpeg Later most of the Shia, including Twelver and Ismaili, became Imamis.
+Muhammad gave them to Ali, saying that one of them was Zulfiqar, which became the famous sword of Ali and a later symbol of Shiism.[55]]] Later most of the Shia, including Twelver and Ismaili, became Imamis.
 Imami Shia believe that Imams are the spiritual and political successors to Muhammad.
 Imams are human individuals who not only rule over the community with justice, but also are able to keep and interpret the divine law and its esoteric meaning.
 The words and deeds of Muhammad and the imams are a guide and model for the community to follow; as a result, they must be free from error and sin, and must be chosen by divine decree, or _nass_, through Muhammad.[56][57]

 According to this view, there is always an Imam of the Age, who is the divinely appointed authority on all matters of faith and law in the Muslim community.
 Ali was the first imam of this line, the rightful successor to Muhammad, followed by male descendants of Muhammad through his daughter Fatimah.